bnsmb/clang19_toolchain_for_android/README.md

  source /data/local/tmp/sysroot/bin/init_clang19_env
 ```

-This must be performed once in each adb session using the **clang19 toolchain**
+This must be performed once in each session using the **clang19 toolchain**

 For more details see